RD-RegueiroEspino/M2/Bayesian_ML/readme.md

 Authors: Ramón Daniel REGUEIRO ESPIÑO & María Magdalena SÁNCHEZ DEL RÍO AUFRERE DE LA PREUGNE

 The aim of this repository is to collect the code used for the Bayesian Machine Learning project, which was to do a critical analysis of [PAC-Bayesian Theory Meets Bayesian Inference](http://arxiv.org/abs/1605.08636).
-All the code was based on Pascal Germain's repository, (https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference) and it was done by students, hence it's not guaranteed to be correct.
+All our code was based on Pascal Germain's repository https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference.